rust-bitcoin/rust-bitcoin/README.md

 ## Policy on Altcoins/Altchains

-Patches which add support for non-Bitcoin cryptocurrencies by adding constants to existing enums (e.g. to set the network message magic-byte sequence) are welcome.
-Anything more involved will be considered on a case-by-case basis, as the altcoin landscape includes projects which [frequently appear and disappear, and are poorly designed anyway](https://download.wpsoftware.net/bitcoin/alts.pdf) and keeping the codebase maintainable is a large priority.
+Since the altcoin landscape includes projects which [frequently appear and disappear, and are poorly designed anyway](https://download.wpsoftware.net/bitcoin/alts.pdf) we do not support any altcoins.

-In general, things that improve cross-chain compatibility (e.g. support for cross-chain atomic swaps) are more likely to be accepted than things which support only a single blockchain.
+Supporting Bitcoin properly is already difficult enough and we do not want to increase the maintenance burden and decrease API stability by adding support for other coins.

+Our code is public domain so by all means fork it and go wild :)

 ## Release Notes